yuiyuuuu/snack_website_frontend_remake/README.md

 - Save addresses to autofill for quick checkouts.
 - Implementation of Stripe API for checkout.
 - Use the search bar to easily find a product or category
+- Send a message to admins in /contact to ask for support to ask a question

 Admins:

 - Admins can see all orders, and users.
 - Admins can cancel orders, delete users, give other users admin.
 - Admins can create new products, delete products, and edit product quantities.
+- Admin can see support requests from users.

 ## Tech Stack :books: